concprog/nimem/README.md

 **A Non-LLM Episodic Memory System**

 Nimem is a lightweight, non-intelligent memory system for AI agents.
-It uses neural models for extraction and a bitemporal knowledge graph for storage—no generative LLMs required for ingestion.
+It uses neural models for extraction and a knowledge graph for storage—no generative LLMs required for ingestion.

 ## Quick Start